alshedivat/al-folio/_news/announcement_13.md

 inline: true
 ---

 I am excited to announce that I have decided to go on the **academic job market** this year!
-I'll post the general application material over [here](https://giuliaguidi.github.io/job/) —a turtle drawing is already there—, stay tuned!